ankit-anklabs/Autonomous-Sweeping-BOT/README.md

 # Autonomous-Sweeping-BOT
-A Simple Sweeping BOT which can DO cleaning Process
+A Simple Sweeping BOT which can do cleaning Process